 How to Get to Chester

-From London - Virgin Trains operates the direct service to Chester Railway Station from London Euston every hour at 10 and 40 minutes after the hour.
+From London - Avanti West Coast Service, a new operator, began the direct service to Chester Railway Station from London Euston every hour at 10 and 40 minutes after the hour in December 2019.
 The journey takes a little over 2 hours.
-Round trip, off peak advance fares in 2017 started at £44 when purchased as two single (one-way) tickets.
+Round trip, off peak advance fares in 2019 started at 65 pounds when purchased as two single (one-way) tickets.

 From Liverpool - Merseyrail operates a frequent direct service from Liverpool Central Station to Chester, every few minutes.
-The trip takes 41 minutes and a round trip ticket in 2017 costs £7.20.
+The trip takes 43 minutes and a ticket in 2019 costs 7 pounds and 70 pence.
+Round trips, purchased as two single tickets start at 12 pounds.
 As this is basically a commuter service, there is no discount for purchasing tickets in advance.

 From Manchester - Northern operates frequent services from Manchester Piccadilly Station, at 17 and 30 minutes after the hour throughout the day.
-The trip takes about an hour and a half and the cheapest round trip, off peak ticket costs £12.60.
+The trip takes about an hour and a half and the cheapest round trip, off peak ticket costs 12 pounds when purchased as two one-way tickets.
 Again, no discount bonus for buying in advance on this one.

 From Liverpool - National Express also operates a limited number of buses from the Liverpool One shopping center bus stop to Chester.
-The trip takes about 45 minutes and costs between £3 and £4 each way.
+The trip takes about 45 minutes and costs six pounds 40 pence each way.
 There are local bus services on Merseyside that do this journey but planning a route that way is very complicated and the trip of about 27 miles could conceivably take you up to 5 hours.
 The commuter rail makes more sense and the service is more frequent.

 From Manchester - There are three direct National Express services a day from Manchester Coach Station to Chester, and one trip via Liverpool, adding an extra hour to the 1 hour 45 minute trip.
-In 2017, the farea ranged from £6 to £11 each way.
+In 2019, the fares ranged from six to 11 pounds each way.
 This is a 40 mile trip and, as with Liverpool, the commuter rail service makes more sense - it's quicker and usually cheaper.

 From Liverpool - It's a 27 mile trip from Liverpool via the Kingsway Tunnel under the Mersey to Wallasey on the A59, then joining the M53 to the junction 12 exit to Chester.
 There is a toll for using the tunnel.
 Depending upon traffic, the trip should take between 35 and 45 minutes.